Dilant/B2METutorial/src/en/start/preparation.md

 Ballex² and BME Pro can be launched from local directory.
 Ensure that:

 - Steam is launched and logged in
-- Manually restart Steam if it's started automatically by other tools (for example Steam++ or SteamCommunity302)
+- Manually relaunch Steam if it's launched automatically by other tools (for example Steam++ or SteamCommunity302)

 :::